Rust at scale: packages, crates, and modules

 # dependencies...

-Now you open transmogrify.rs and write something like:
+Now you open transmogrify.rs and write something like the following:

 use crate::{Image, transform_image}; //< Compile error.

-The compiler will become upset and will tell you something like
+The compiler will become upset and tell you something like

 error[E0432]: unresolved imports `crate::Image`, `crate::transform_image`